-Release 4 has been cancelled.
-The scope for that release has been moved into Release 3.
+Release 4 was cancelled.
+The scope for that release was moved into Release 3.

 PROJECT BASELINES

 The baselines below are entered for only those projects or phases that have been planned.
 At the completion of a project or phase a new planning effort will occur to baseline the next project/phase and any known actual finish dates and costs for completed projects/phases will be recorded.
 The iterative report will be submitted again with the new information.